HYPHENATE/Notification/README.md

 </a>

 1. Ensure my domain is actived and deployed
-2. Ensure path is activated
-3. Install using the deploy to salesforce link above
+2. Install using the deploy to salesforce link above
-4. Start configuration
+3. Start configuration

 ## Part 2: Configuration

-TODO
+<<insert video link here>>

 ## Part 3: Limitations
 - No community support